awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53recoverycontrol-safetyrule.md

 # AWS::Route53RecoveryControl::SafetyRule<a name="aws-resource-route53recoverycontrol-safetyrule"></a>

-Defines the safety rules \(the assertion rules and gating rulest\) for the routing controls in a control panel\.
+List the safety rules \(the assertion rules and gating rules\) that you've defined for the routing controls in a control panel\.

 ## Syntax<a name="aws-resource-route53recoverycontrol-safetyrule-syntax"></a>